datacarpentry/OpenRefine-ecology-lesson/01-working-with-openrefine.md

 If data in a column needs to be split into multiple columns, and the parts are separated by a common separator (say a comma, or a space), you can use that separator to divide up the bits into their own columns.

 ````
+  - Let us suppose we want to split the scientificName column into separate colums for genus and for species.
   - Go to the drop-down tab at the top of the scientificName column.
 Choose Edit Column > Split into several columns.
   - In the pop-up, in the Separator box, replace the comma with a space.
   - Remove the check in the box that says "Remove the column".